gt-etextiles-hacking/JacquardToolkit/README.md

 }
 ```

-4. Use the JacquardServiceDelegate to react to all of the user gestures (including Double Tap, Brush In, Brush Out, Cover, & Scratch:
+4. Use the JacquardServiceDelegate to react to all of the user gestures (including Double Tap, Brush In, Brush Out, Cover, & Scratch):
 ```sh
 override func viewDidLoad() {
     super.viewDidLoad()